indimail/indimail-virtualdomains/.github/README-indimail.md

 ## 3. Using BOUNCEQUEUE environment variable to queue bounces

-qmail-send uses qmail-queue to queue bounces and aliases/forwards.
+<b>qmail-send</b> uses <b>qmail-queue</b> to queue bounces and aliases/forwards.
 This can be changed by using QMAILQUEUE environment variable.
-If a different queue program is desired for bounces, it can be set by using BOUNCEQUEUE environment variable. e.g
+If a different queue program is desired for bounces, it can be set by using BOUNCEQUEUE environment variable.
+e.g

 ```